 What if I overdose?

 Get immediate medical attention in case of an overdose or call the Poison helpline at 1-800-222-1222.

 What should I avoid while taking Erythromycin?

 Antibiotic-associated diarrhea is a common side effect of any antibiotic medicine.
 Do not use any diarrhea medicine without your doctor’s advice.

 Erythromycin Side Effects

-The side effects mentioned above are non exhaustive and there may be other side effects as well.
+The side effects mentioned above are non-exhaustive and there may be other side effects as well.
 Seek medical help if you witness any other severe side effects.
-You may also report your side effects to FDA by calling at 1-800-FDA-1088.
+You may also report your side effects to the FDA by calling at 1-800-FDA-1088.